M-Chimiste/TheseusInsight/electron-app/BUILD_GUIDE.md

 1. **Backend not ready** - Wait for "Server is ready!" message
 2. **Port conflicts** - Ensure ports 8000 and 55432 are available
 3. **Config loading** - Check for config file loading errors

+### APP_SECRET_KEY Issues?

+1. **Key not generating** - Check console for "Generated new APP_SECRET_KEY" message
+2. **Permission errors** - Ensure app can write to user data directory
+3. **Encryption/decryption failures** - Check that the key file hasn't been corrupted
+4. **Development override** - Uncomment `APP_SECRET_KEY=` in .env if needed

+**Security Note**: The APP_SECRET_KEY is used to encrypt sensitive data like API keys in the database.
+If this key is lost or changed, previously encrypted data cannot be recovered.
+The key file should be backed up with your user data if migrating between machines.

 ## Development vs Production